 It is important to note that final details of how the LGFA will operate have yet to be finalised including the wording of the guarantees.
-Council will not enter into any final arrangement with the proposed LGFA until it is satisfied that the interests of the ratepayers of the District are sufficiently protected.
+Council will not enter into any final arrangement with the proposed LGFA until it has consulted with the community as part of the 2011/2012 Annual Plan process and it is satisfied that the interests of the ratepayers of the District are sufficiently protected.